Violin acoustics: Historical background

 The nature of vibrating strings was studied by the ancient Ionian Greek philosopher Pythagoras, who is thought to have been the first to observe the relationship between the lengths of vibrating strings and the consonant sounds they make.
-In the sixteenth century, the Italian lutenist and composer Vincenzo Galilei pioneered the systematic testing and measurement of stretched strings, using lute strings.
+In the 16th century, the Italian lutenist and composer Vincenzo Galilei pioneered the systematic testing and measurement of stretched strings, using lute strings.
 He discovered that while the ratio of an interval is proportional to the length of the string, it was directly proportional to the square root of the tension.
 His son Galileo Galilei published the relationship between frequency, length, tension and diameter in Two New Sciences (1638).
 The earliest violin makers, though highly skilled, did not advance any scientific knowledge of the acoustics of stringed instruments.

-During the nineteenth century, the multi-harmonic sound from a bowed string was first studied in detail by the French physicist Félix Savart.
+During the 19th century, the multi-harmonic sound from a bowed string was first studied in detail by the French physicist Félix Savart.
 The German physicist Hermann von Helmholtz investigated the physics of the plucked string, and showed that the bowed string travelled in a triangular shape with the apex moving at a constant speed.

 The violin's modes of vibration were researched in Germany during the 1930s by Hermann Backhaus and his student Hermann Meinel, whose work included the investigation of frequency responses of violins.
 Understanding of the acoustical properties of violins was developed by F.A.
 Saunders in the 1930s and 40s, work that was continued over the following decades by Saunders and his assistant Carleen Hutchins, and also Werner Lottermoser, Jürgen Meyer, and Simone Sacconi.
-Hutchins' work dominated the field of violin acoustics for twenty years from the 1960s onwards, until it was superseded by the use of modal analysis, a technique that was, according to the acoustician George Bissinger, "of enormous importance for understanding [the] acoustics of the violin".
+Hutchins' work dominated the field of violin acoustics for 20 years from the 1960s onwards, until it was superseded by the use of modal analysis, a technique that was, according to the acoustician George Bissinger, "of enormous importance for understanding [the] acoustics of the violin".